tyrale/wordplay/docs/ARCHITECTURE.md

 ---

-*This architecture has been battle-tested through comprehensive development and provides a solid foundation for future enhancements.*
+*This architecture has been battle-tested through comprehensive development and provides a solid foundation for future enhancements, with some consolidation needed to reduce maintenance overhead.*